‘Get yourself home’: Thousands of Americans stranded abroad as money, patience run out

 “It’s the uncertainty that’s really scary,” she said.
 “I’m worried that things here are going to collapse very quickly.”

 So, too, is Khadija Noakes.
-Last month, the 26-year-old traveled from Alexandria, Va. to Algeria to surprise her in-laws with a visit with their new grandson, 6-month-old Rayan.
+Last month, the 26-year-old traveled from Alexandria, Va., to Algeria to surprise her in-laws with a visit with their new grandson, 6-month-old Rayan.
 Noakes and the infant were only supposed to stay for a month.

-But then earlier this week, Algeria suspended all travel through Europe and Noakes’s flight, scheduled for Wednesday with a layover through Paris, was canceled, leaving Noakes unable to return home to her husband.
+But days ago, Algeria suspended all travel through Europe and Noakes’s flight, scheduled for Wednesday with a layover through Paris, was canceled, leaving Noakes unable to return home to her husband.

 Noakes said she pleaded with officials at the U.S. Embassy in Algeria to help refer her to clinics for her infant son, who is due for his six-month vaccinations at the end of the month.
 “The clinics listed on your website will not administer them,” she wrote in an email.
-She now worries that her son will be forced to spend several more months in Algeria, unvaccinated.
+She now worries her son will be forced to spend several more months in Algeria, unvaccinated.

 “Is this going to impact my son in the long run,” she wondered.

-Each time she speaks to her husband via Facetime, she can see how hard it is for him to miss such key moments in the life of their young son, their first and likely only child.
+Each time she speaks to her husband via FaceTime, she can see how hard it is for him to miss such key moments in the life of their young son, their first and likely only child.

 “The hardest part is just not being able to be a family.
 I know he doesn’t vocalize it but I can see,” she said, her voice breaking over the phone as she nursed her crying baby.